avm-sistemas/.github/profile/README.md

 ##  <img src="https://github.com/user-attachments/assets/587202f3-466a-4fe4-90d7-a0d60b4fe353" style="width:40px;"> AVM Sistemas

-I have here some of my applications.
+I have here some of my public applications.

 At [my personal github](https://github.com/avmesquita), I will maintain studies and tests.

-At this repositories, I will maintain stable software, some in development stage and some archived.
+At this repositories, I will maintain stable software, some in development stage, some archived and some opensource.

 Did you like any of them?